The COVID-19 pandemic disrupted global supply chains almost immediately, and everyone felt it.

 Perhaps because we grew comfortable, we failed to pay attention to the growing risk in the system.
 Relying on a single source of supply for critical items and limited information now poses too much risk when considered against shifting, and in some cases worsening, international relations.
 While the reflex triggered by changing interstate relations may be to bring critical supply chains home, a better solution involves relocating elements of supply chains to friendly trading partners.

 The Strategic Technologies Program at the Center for Strategic and International Studies is working on solutions to these problems to inform government policy and industry best practices.
 In our research, we note that governments should understand their supply chain risk and the solutions that can offset it.
 The solution will require broad changes to the supply chain ecosystem.

 The first change is to become more collaborative.
 For government, becoming more collaborative should include figuring out who manages the information, and if no agency does, creating one to do so.
 For industry, developing technology tools to make sense of large amounts of supply chain data can ease the collaboration burden.

 Another change involves filling market gaps.
 Whether it’s sharing of information between suppliers and manufacturers or helping decide where to locate pieces of the supply chain, the market drove a lot of supply chain decision-making.
 Today, governments need to understand what the market isn’t providing or where market forces are creating risk, and then develop policies to offset that risk.
 For industry, this means using a well-developed understanding of supply chain risk to inform business decisions.

-Government and public service organizations are unlocking the true potential of supply chain management as they strive to deliver value to the public more efficiently and effectively.
-In fact, to remain resilient in times of disruption, mission-ready organizations ensure operations and supply chain management practices are set up for success—enabling them to thrive now and in the future.
+Government and public service organisations are unlocking the true potential of supply chain management as they strive to deliver value to the public more efficiently and effectively.
+In fact, to remain resilient in times of disruption, mission-ready organisations ensure operations and supply chain management practices are set up for success—enabling them to thrive now and in the future.